i-pi/i-pi/examples/features/ffdieletric/README.md

 All example fields and field-related properties use `V/ang`.
 The constant-D examples use an amplitude of `0.01 V/ang`.

+FFDielectric requires unwrapped atomic coordinates and rejects a wrapped force field configured with `pbc='True'`.
+The simulation cell and periodic boundary conditions are still supplied to the driver; only i-PI's coordinate-folding step is disabled.

 ## Client-side field acknowledgement

 When `where='client'`, the driver must include its field feedback in the